ELC/elc.github.io-content/blog/2023-angel-guide.md

 Competence](https://www.wikiwand.com/en/Four%20stages%20of%20competence){: target="_blank"}  plus
 some personal contributions:

-1. Unconscious Incompetence: one is unaware of programming and does not realize that it is a learnable skill.
+1. **Unconscious Incompetence**: one is unaware of programming and does not realize that it is a learnable skill.
 They might not even recognize the significance of programming in today's world.
-2. Conscious Incompetence: individuals become aware of programming and its importance.
+2. **Conscious Incompetence**: individuals become aware of programming and its importance.
 However, they struggle to write code and acknowledge their lack of proficiency.
 They are conscious of their limitations and the need to improve their skills.
-3. Conscious Competence: they can write code, but it requires concentration and deliberate thinking.
+3. **Conscious Competence**: they can write code, but it requires concentration and deliberate thinking.
 They are competent programmers, but the process still demands effort and focus.
-4. Unconscious Competence: programming becomes second nature to learners.
+4. **Unconscious Competence**: programming becomes second nature to learners.
 They can write code effortlessly, with deep knowledge and skill.
 Their proficiency allows them to navigate complex problems seamlessly.

 Additional Contributions:

-5. Reflective Competence: Learners at this stage continually evaluate their skills and actively seek to identify their weaknesses.
+5. **Reflective Competence**: Learners at this stage continually evaluate their skills and actively seek to identify their weaknesses.
 They are self-aware and strive to go beyond their comfort zone, taking on challenging projects and seeking opportunities for growth and improvement.
-6. Replicative Competence: Individuals who have achieved replicative competence have a profound impact on those around them.
+6. **Replicative Competence**: Individuals who have achieved replicative competence have a profound impact on those around them.
 They become mentors and role models, helping others grow their level of competence exponentially.
 Their expertise and support empower others to excel in their learning journeys.